olSheezy/PageStroller/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable **Developer mode** (toggle in top-right)
 4. Click **Load unpacked** and select the project folder
 5. The Page Stroller icon will appear in your toolbar.
-Pin for conviencen.
+Pin for convenience.

 ## Usage